libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

 which is much lower than the theoretical strength.
-Here the additional parameters are :math:`\rho`, the radius of curvature and the crack length :math:`c`.
+Here the additional parameters are :math:`\rho`, the radius of curvature and the crack length `c`.
 The effect of stress concentration increases for sharper and longer cracks.

-The Griffith criterion leads to a critical length :math:`c0` below which it is not energetically favourable for cracks to grow, since the elastic energy released does not exceed the surface energy cost.
-Below :math:`c0`, cracks prefer to close up, meaning that not all flaws are unstable.
+The Griffith criterion leads to a critical length :math:`c_0` below which it is not energetically favourable for cracks to grow, since the elastic energy released does not exceed the surface energy cost.
+Below :math:`c_0`, cracks prefer to close up, meaning that not all flaws are unstable.
 This explains why it makes sense to measure the length of cracks e.g. on aeroplanes, so that small flaws can be identified and treated before they become critical.